oleasteo/koreader-screenlockpin/README.md

 ## ⚙️ Usage

-The default PIN is `0000`

-1. Open KOReader’s *Screen* › **Lock screen** menu.
+1. On your KOReader, open the new *Screen* › **Lock screen** menu.
-2. Update your PIN (4-8 digits) and configure plugin options to your liking.
+2. Set your PIN and configure the options to your liking.

-3. Depending on your settings, the Lock Screen will now appear when booting KOReader and / or when waking up from sleep mode.
+Depending on your settings, the Lock Screen will now appear during boot and / or during wakeup from sleep mode.

-For the lock on wakeup, we use the *Screen* › *Sleep screen* › *Wallpaper* › **Postpone screen update after wake-up** setting.
-Changing this setting will disable the lock on wakeup feature.

-### Recover KOReader without PIN

-In case you lost your PIN:

-- If you don't have *lock on boot* enabled, a hard reboot should suffice to get you into the KOReader.
-Change your PIN from there.
+If you enable *lock on boot*, make sure to have some way of file access without unlocking the KOReader, in case you forget the PIN (see FAQ below).
-- If you do have *lock on boot* enabled, you'll need to modify the plugin files.
-  Edit the *settings.reader.lua* file inside the *koreader* directory on your device.
-Find the `screenlockpin_pin` option and change if needed.
-Save and reboot KOReader.

 ---

 ## 🧩 Compatibility

-Designed for and tested with **KOReader v2025.08**.
-Please report any compatibility issues for this version or newer.
+Designed for **KOReader v2025.08** and newer.
+Please report any compatibility issues you encounter.

+Tested devices:
+- ✅ Kindle Oasis (10th generation)

+If you tested this plugin on another device type, please add it to the list above.

+---

+## ❔ FAQ

+### I have lost my PIN.
+How do I unlock?

+If you don't have *lock on boot* enabled, a hard reboot should suffice to get you into the KOReader.
+Change your PIN from there.

+If you do have *lock on boot* enabled, you'll need access to the devices file system (e.g., USB or SSH).
+Inside the *koreader* directory, edit the *settings.reader.lua* file.
+Find the `screenlockpin_pin` option and change, if necessary.
+Make sure the value adheres the 4–8 digits constraint.
+Save, and reboot into KOReader.

+### How do I change the lock screen background?

+The lock screen is based on your configured wallpaper: *Screen* › *Sleep screen* › *Wallpaper*.

+### I enabled the lock before changing the PIN.
+How do I unlock?

+The default PIN is `0000`

+### I disabled the *lock on wakeup*, now the device stays on the wallpaper.

+On disable, we restore the *Screen* › *Sleep screen* › *Wallpaper* › **Postpone screen update after wake-up** setting that was set before the feature was enabled.
+You might need to tap the screen, or use your old 'exit sleep screen' gesture to unlock.

 ---